evanthegrayt/dotfiles/README.md

 Obviously, this is set up for my workflow, so don't be surprised if some stuff doesn't work for you.

+### Un-Installation
+If you want to un-install just the dotfiles, just run the `install` script with the `-u` option; however, this script *does* come with a way to safely remove the entire repository without losing the files saved in the `backup` directory.
+Just run the `safely_uninstall_repo` script in the `bin` directory.
+It will move all the files in the `backup` directory to your `$HOME` directory before removing the entire repository.

 ### Other Features
 There are settings I have that are specifically for work that I didn't want